 Access and Cost

 Senseonics says it's already taking pre-orders for the system.
-Currently the focus is training doctors, and for that purpose they've even created several mobile training units that are basically semi-trucks converted into pop-up educational centers that will tour the country.
-They're working with working with AACE (the American Association of Clinical Endocrinologists) on this trailer tour to both promote the device and train endos on the system.
+Currently the focus is training doctors, and for that purpose they've even created several mobile training units that are basically 18-wheeler semi-trucks converted into pop-up educational centers that will tour the country.
+Known as the Ever Mobile Clinic, this trailer tour effort is a partnership between Senseonics and AACE (the American Association of Clinical Endocrinologists) to both promote the device and train endos on the system.

 Despite the fact that this is a specialized device requiring doctor's insertion, a big goal of Senseonics is to make CGM technology more widely available and accessible to people with all types of diabetes.